Code-Institute-Submissions/second-website/README.md

 Portrait and index page background were taken by the great [Ann Charlotte Voie](www.anncharlottevoie.com ).
 All other pictures were taken by the developer.
 ### Acknowledgements
 * My mentor for continuous helpful feedback.
-* Tutor support at Code Institute for their support.
+* Tutor support at Code Institute for their support and materials.